Wine down Wednesday!!!! Found a fun new Cab that will have to drink again. — 2 months ago

 Classic chambolle.
 Elegance is the word!
 Complex and clean nose with red currant, cherry, roses and primordial earthiness.
 On the palate, seductive elegance with a silky texture and feather like mouthfeel and outstanding linearity.
 It slowly peels away the complexity with layers of red fruits, roses and the classic limestone undertones.
 Borniques is biodynamically farmed with winemaking synched with lunar cycles on a small parcel of 1.4 ha situated right above the famous ‘Les Amoureuses’ with vines planted almost on the rock.
 It explains the very linear structure.
 The tannins, acidity and alcohol were in brilliant harmony with a finish where the dance continues for well over 2 mins.
-I loved this and it reminded me why Chambolle-Musigny is one of my absolute favorite villages in Burgundy. — a month ago
+I loved this and it reminded me why Chambolle-Musigny is one of my absolute favorite villages in Burgundy. — 2 years ago

 Sho-nuf I like my chateauneuf!
 Wild, floral, but muscular and strong.